QuantEcon/lecture-source-jl/source/rst/dynamic_programming/wald_friedman.rst

     \quad \text{where} \quad
     \Gamma(t) := \int_{0}^{\infty} x^{t-1} e^{-x} dx

-We'll discretize this distribution to make it more straightforward to work with
+We'll discretize this distribution to make it more straightforward to work with.

-The next figure shows two discretized beta distributions in the top panel
+The next figure shows two discretized beta distributions in the top panel.

-The bottom panel presents mixtures of these distributions, with various mixing probabilities :math:`p_k`
+The bottom panel presents mixtures of these distributions, with various mixing probabilities :math:`p_k`.

 Setup
 ------------------